-Leave your Android device in your pocket the next time it rings - pick it up from your PC instead.
+Leave your Android device in your pocket the next time it rings — pick up the call from your PC instead.
 Calling requires Bluetooth capability on both your PC and on your Android device, so make sure you have it turned on for both.

 To make a call on your PC:

-Open the Your Phone app and select Calls.
+Open the Phone Link app and select Calls.

 In the Search your contacts box, search for a contact name or number.
 Alternately, you can directly enter a phone number on the dial pad.